-I’ve been inspired to make whole roast chicken so I can use the bones to make bone broth.
+I’ve been inspired to make whole roast chicken in a crock pot, so I can use the bones to make bone broth.
 Both the roast chicken and the broth are so good for the body.
+Here’s an easy Homemade Bone Broth Recipe with great information on the health benefits of bone broth.

 I have a basic blackened seasoning recipe that I use for making my Paleo Fish Tacos that I wanted to try with chicken.
 And oh boy, it was delicious!
 The seasoning was so flavorful and the chicken literally fell off the bone.
 The chicken was so juicy and tender.
 Perfect to eat on its own or in a corn tortilla for fresh tacos.

-This recipe is gluten free and paleo friendly (just omit the potatoes).
+This recipe is gluten free and Paleo friendly (just omit the potatoes or substitute with sweet potatoes).

 - 3 sprigs of fresh rosemary (or 1 tsp dried rosemary)